manoharmeena123/manohar-meena-wasserstoff-BackendTask/README.md

 Logs are stored in `logs/requests.log` and include details about request URLs and response times.

 ## Queuing Strategies
-The load balancer uses a simple queue by default.
+The load balancer uses RabbitMQ for managing request queues.
 To change the queue type, update the `requestQueue` in `src/services/queueManager.js`.

 ## Video Screencast
 [Video Link](#)